HiromiShikata/create-source-code-with-chatgpt/README.md

 - use async/await style
 - use allow style
 - don't use `as` and `any`
-- don't any comments in source code
+- don't put any comments in source code
-- use template literal when we use it.each for parameterized test
+- use string literal when we use it.each for parameterized test